adityapaul04/Netflix-clone-html-css/README.md

-# Amazon-clone-html-css
+# Netflix-clone-html-css
-A simplified clone of the Amazon homepage using HTML and CSS.
+A simplified clone of the Netflix homepage using HTML and CSS.

 ## Features
 - Accurate replication of the Amazon homepage layout